sensei-hacker/inavwiki/Modes.md

 `set nav_fw_launch_thr = 1700`

-**this command for a glider can be problematic.
-Not obvious, since motorized craft change PID values for throttle based on `set tpa_rate = XXX` and `set tpa_breakpoint = XXXX`  (adjust accordingly).
+^^this command for a glider can be problematic.
+Not obvious, since Airplanes change PID values for throttle based on `set tpa_rate = XXX` and `set tpa_breakpoint = XXXX`  (adjust accordingly).
+Also, not well documented but PIDs are boosted at low throttles by 1.5X!!
 Can cause unexplained behavior at launch.
 For some gliders - having PID gains reduced for toss is beneficial (DLG launch may be fastest speed the glider travels)

 `nav_fw_launch_velocity = XXX 300?`